 Dr. Duane W. Hamacher

 Dr Hamacher is a Lecturer and ARC Discovery Early Career Researcher at Nura Gili.
 His research focuses on cultural astronomy and geomythology, with an emphasis on Australia and Oceania.
-His teaching explores the crossroads of Western Science and Indigenous Knowledge (ATSI 2015) and Indigenous astronomy (ATSI 3006).
+He teaches courses that explore the crossroads of Western Science and Indigenous Knowledge (ATSI 2015) and Indigenous astronomy (ATSI 3006).
 He was awarded a Discovery grant from the Australian Research Council to study the astronomy of Torres Strait Islanders.